ArminJo/ServoEasing/README.md

 ## EndPositionsTest example
 This example helps you determine the right end values for your servo.<br/>
 These values are needed for the `attach()` function, if your servo does not comply to the standard values.
-E.g. some of my SG90 servos have a 0 degree period of 620 µs instead of the standard 544.<br/>
+E.g. some of my SG90 servos have a 0 degree period of 620 us instead of the standard 544.<br/>
 This example does not use the ServoEasing functions.

 ## SpeedTest example